Harryalways317/hvadaparty.com/src/contents/chrome-selenium-setup.md

 ogImage: ""
 ---

 To install Google Chrome and the necessary drivers for Selenium scraping on an EC2 instance running Ubuntu, you'll need to follow a few steps.
 I'll just assume you have an AWS EC2 instance running Ubuntu and you have SSH access to your instance.
-Here's a step-by-step guide:
+Here's a step-by-step guide that is tried and tested:

 ### Step 1: Connect to Your EC2 Instance